virgiliud/amazon-s3-bonfire/README.md

  * Add a context named `aws` to the contexts array in the `bonfire/application/config/application.php` file.
 Note: the context will appear when you're logged in as a user.

- * Log into your Bonfire application as developer.
-Go to Developer > Database migrations > Modules.
-Select 002_Install_s3.php for Amazonupload and click migrate module.
+ * Log into your Bonfire application as Developer.
+In Database migrations > Modules, select 002_Install_s3.php for Amazonupload and click migrate module.
 This will install the db table for storing upload data.

  * Test the module by logging in as a user and going to yoursite/index.php/admin/aws/amazonupload.
 The module is made for users only.